<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Cirrus Insight.
 Screenshot of Charlie platform.

-Pre-Meeting Housekeeping
+A Product Demo Requires Pre-Meeting Housekeeping

-With all the information and research at hand, you’re ready to start the meeting.
-So fire up your screen sharing tool, send over the link and go for it, right?
+With all the information and research at hand, you're ready to start the meeting.
+So fire up your screen sharing tool, send over the link, and go for it, right?

 1. Optimize your desktop

-The prospect shouldn’t see your desktop notifications, previews of incoming emails, Facebook messages, or any other notifications popping on the screen while you talk.
+The prospect shouldn't see your desktop notifications, previews of incoming emails, Facebook messages, or any other notifications popping up on the screen while you talk.
+It's unprofessional and highly distracting for both of you, and it can be embarrassing (depending on the notification).

-To turn off notifications [Mac]:
+To turn off notifications on your Mac, follow the steps below:

 Alt + Click on the side menu icon: